Doctor of Medicine Program: Pathway to Residency Match

 Do SGU medical students match into residency programs?

-SGU is the number one provider of doctors into first year US residencies.
+SGU is the largest provider of doctors into first year US residencies.
 Our graduates place into multiple specialties, and SGU is proud to contribute more doctors into residency program in the US than any other school.
 Learn more about our success with residency and matching.

 What universities do your medical school students come from?